lblod/cevi-lpdc-migratie/README.md

   - It contains
     - The xml file to process
     - the bestuurseenheid uuid
-    - the lokaal bestuurd nis 2019 url
+    - the lokaal bestuur nuts lau code url
     - the language chosen by the bestuurseenheid: `Language.INFORMAL` or `Language.FORMAL`
     - the sparqlclienturl for the environment where you will upload the results.
 This is internally use to look up the correct concept id for a given product number.
 You might need to tunnel locally.
 And of course, the environment needs to be running.
   - as an example: `\src\migrate-cevi.ts`